cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

   const { observation, last } = event;

   const [gameState, setGameState] = useState({
     gameStage: "start",
     roundIndex: 0,
     lastMoveComputer: 0,
     lastMoveHuman: 0,
-  })
+  });
   const [firstObservation, setFirstObservation] = useState(true);

   useEffect(() => {
     //Parse game state out of the observation
     //Some events don't contain an observation, so we need to store the observation contents in a state if (!observation) return;

-      //The first observation is not useful, as it just contains the default game state, before players have made moves if(firstObservation){
+    //The first observation is not useful, as it just contains the default game state, before players have made moves if (firstObservation) {
       setFirstObservation(false);
       return;
     }

     //Get all relevant information from the observation const roundIndex = gameState.roundIndex + 1;
     const gameStage = "playing";
-      const lastMoveComputer = observation.them.lastMove
+    const lastMoveComputer = observation.them.lastMove;
-      const lastMoveHuman = observation.me.lastMove
+    const lastMoveHuman = observation.me.lastMove;
     const lastWonComputer = observation.them.wonLast;
     const lastWonHuman = observation.me.wonLast;

     setGameState({
       gameStage,
       roundIndex,
       lastMoveComputer,
       lastMoveHuman,
       lastWonComputer,
-          lastWonHuman
+      lastWonHuman,
-      })
+    });
     // eslint-disable-next-line react-hooks/exhaustive-deps
-  }, [observation])
+  }, [observation]);

   //The layout of the page
   return (